sindresorhus/p-queue/readme.md

 #### .add(fn, [options])

-Returns the promise returned by calling `fn`.
+Returns the promise or value returned by calling `fn`.
+This allows adding both sync and async tasks to the queue.

 ##### fn